 - 10.1.
 Should an appeal be lodged in respect of a mandatory grant application, the appeal must be submitted through the merSETA on line management information system, detailing the reasons for the appeal.
 The appeal must be submitted within 14 (fourteen) business days of receipt of the outcome notification. - 10.2.
 Should an appeal be lodged in respect of a discretionary grant outcome, the appeal is done through the merSETA on line management information system for processing and decision.
-Appeals with respect to verification of capacity of an entity to implement on its application are managed by merSETA Regional Offices.
-The merSETA investigates appeals and provides feedback to the relevant parties within 30 (thirty) business days of receipt. - 10.3.
+The merSETA investigates appeals and provides feedback to the relevant parties within 30 (thirty) business days of receipt. - 10.3 The appeals process is detailed in the Criteria and Guidelines document that supports the operationalisation of this policy. - 10.4.
 In all cases, the decision of the CEO is final.